Bojan Počkar: Death and legacy

 In 1995 Bojan started climbing with his new partner Žiga Petrič, who was 23 years old at the time and considered as one of the brightest prospects in European alpinism.
 Together they climbed new routes in the Alps.
 First in Breithorn (4164 m, 13661 ft) on 5 August, Nadelhorn (4327 m, 14196 ft) on 28 November 1995, and Weisshorn (4506 m, 14783 ft) in June 1996.
-In between Počkar and Petrič had a successful trip to Himalayas.
+In between Počkar and Petrič had a successful trip to the Himalayas.
 On 7 October 1995, they climbed a new route on Singuchuli (6501 m, 21329 ft) and named it the Perun route after an ancient Slavic God of thunder and lightning.
-A Dutch enthusiastic climber William van Meegdenburg wrote about the Perun route.
+An enthusiastic Dutch climber, William van Meegdenburg, wrote about the Perun route.

 A year later Počkar and Petrič returned to Himalayas.
-This time they were accompanied by a doctor Anda Perdan who was recommended to the team by Tone Škarja. one of the key figures in Slovenian Himalayan success story. Žiga Petrič, Bojan Počkar and dr. Anda Perdan arrived at the base camp at the East Kumbhakarna Mountain or Jannu (7710 m, 25,300 ft), important western outlier of the world's third highest peak Kangchenjunga (8586 m, 28,169 ft), on 27 September 1996.
+This time they were accompanied by a doctor, Anja Perdan, who was recommended to the team by Tone Škarja, a key figure in the Slovenian Himalayan success story. Žiga Petrič, Bojan Počkar and dr. Anja Perdan arrived at the base camp at the East Kumbhakarna Mountain or Jannu (7710 m, 25,300 ft), important western outlier of the world's third highest peak Kangchenjunga (8586 m, 28,169 ft), on 27 September 1996.
 Kangchenjunga was considered the highest mountain until 1852 when recalculations were made and resulted in K2 (8586 metres (28,169 ft) and Mt.
 Everest (8,848 m, 29,029 ft) topping it, however it remained one of the toughest tests and deadliest peaks for Alpine climbers until this day.
 During the typical acclimatisation climb on Kabru Mountain, which has a direct view on the east side of Kangchenjunga Žiga and Bojan went missing after failing to report to their base camp.
 On 17 October, the camp was dismissed and they were pronounced dead with the cause being stated as an avalanche on the night between 4 and 5 October 1996.
 Bojan was 33 years old.